privatedev11/Chatter/README.md

 # Chatter
 A place for all your chatting apps.
+Update: Chatter is on hold right now and won't be receiving updates until further notice.

 ### Features
 - Many apps to use which are listed in a lower section.